sandokandias/godfather-byteman/README.md

 Customization agent for JVM applications

 ## Modules
- - godfather-agent: Manages the collecting and sending events by instrumentation rules
+ - godfather-agent: Manages the process of collecting and sending by instrumentation rules
  - godfaher-consumer: Application that consumes, prepare and persist the events collected by godfather-agent
- - godfather-application: Demo application for testing purposes
+ - godfather-application: Demo application for instrumentation purposes

 ## Getting Started